flamisz/flamisz.github.io/_posts/2017-05-17-vuejs-laravel-seo.markdown

 ### Conclusion

 We don't need to be afraid to use API and Ajax calls in our applications even if the `SEO` is important to our site, because `Google` can fetch the content properly.
-But don't forget:

->Synchronous being the key word there.